 The Problem . .
 The Challenge . .
 The Tools . .
 The Solution . . !

-The Tools: We are offering secondary teachers ready-made downloadable anti-bullying tools for each year-group in their schools and an easy to follow school-wide framework in which to use them to deal effectively with the problem of bullying.
-We have been developing or adapting them for use, firstly at second (high school) level since 2004 in Coláiste Éanna, Ballyroan Rd., Dublin 16, Ireland (a school in the Edmund Rice Schools Trust - formerly C.B.S.) and more recently for use at primary (elementary) school level.
+The Tools: We are offering teachers ready-made downloadable anti-bullying tools and an easy to follow school-wide framework in which to use them to deal effectively with the problem of bullying.
+We have been developing, gathering or adapting them for use, firstly at second (high school) level since 2004 in Coláiste Éanna, Ballyroan Rd., Dublin 16, Ireland (a school in the Edmund Rice Schools Trust - formerly C.B.S.) and more recently for use at primary (elementary) school level.
 We have been guided in our efforts by the wisdom of such well-known writers and researchers in this field as Dr. Mona O'Moore (Ireland), Dr. Dan Olweus (Norway) and Dr. Ken Rigby (Australia).
 This development is ongoing.
-We offer these tools free of charge because we believe that student welfare, safety and happiness are rights that should not have a price-tag.
-Indeed, we hope that any other teachers who have useful anti-bullying tools/resources will share these with us and through this website with colleagues in other schools on the same basis - a kind of teachers' anti-bullying co-operative.
-Then students can benefit even more.
+We offer these tools free of charge because we believe that pupil welfare, safety and happiness are rights that should not have a price-tag.
+Indeed, we hope that any other teachers who have useful anti-bullying tools/resources will share these with us and, through this website, with colleagues in other schools on the same basis - a kind of teachers' anti-bullying co-operative.
+Then pupils can benefit even more.

-The Solution: Using these tools to implement the Anti-Bullying Campaign programme in schools bullying is reduced, students who bully are reformed, bystanders become more vigilant and supportive of targeted students and the lives of targeted students are made a lot happier.
-There will probably always be some bullying in schools, as elsewhere, but by implementing the Anti-Bullying Campaign programme in schools a culture of the Three "R"s can be developed, a culture where bullying is Recognised, Rejected and Reported by students.
+Using the tools we provide to implement the Anti-Bullying Campaign programme in schools bullying students are reformed, bullying is reduced, observers are empowered to become more vigilant and supportive of targeted pupils and the lives of targeted pupils are made a lot happier.
+There may always be some bullying in schools, as elsewhere, but by implementing the Anti-Bullying Campaign programme in schools a culture of the Three "R"s can be developed, a culture where bullying is Recognised, Rejected and Reported by pupils.
 Teachers are then empowered to respond effectively to reports of bullying behaviour using our "Reform, not Blame" approach to deal with the bullying situations.
-Full implementation of the Anti-Bullying Campaign programme in Coláiste Éanna led to a dramatic increase in the reporting of bullying behaviour followed by a significant reduction in both the number of students bullied and the intensity of bullying incidents.
+Full implementation of the Anti-Bullying Campaign programme in Coláiste Éanna led to a dramatic increase in the reporting of bullying behaviour followed by a significant reduction in both the number of pupils bullied and the intensity of bullying situations.
 It also enabled over 90% of bullying situations to be resolved.
 In the absence of punishment there was no negative backlash against either targeted pupils, bullying pupils or observers.
 The programme continues to deliver this success rate.

 The tools we offer are not a "quick-fix" solution to bullying.
 They depend for their effectiveness on the willingness of teachers to use them and a commitment from schools to give priority to implementation of the Anti-Bullying Campaign programme.
-To minimise the workload involved for teachers, the tools we offer are ready-made and generally self-explanatory - we have already done the preparation and planning for you.
+To minimise the workload involved for teachers, the tools we offer are ready-made and generally self-explanatory, even for pupils - we have already done the preparation and planning for you.
 They can be used in normal class time without adding any further time to the weekly workload of busy teachers.